-If you are a current or previous MBA student of mine and would like to see a complimentary review copy with all the typos and numerical errors, drop me a note and I will be happy to send you one.
+If you are a current or previous MBA student of mine and would like to see a complimentary review copy, drop me a note and I will be happy to send you one.

 Batch 36 EMBA students if you are reading this – I have just emailed your copies to Daisy and Julie.
 They should be up on Black Board if not today, then certainly by mid day tomorrow.
 And no, the end of chapter Excel Solver challenge is not based on the final exam questions I had spoken to you about.

 If you are interested in attending a shorter two day instructor led power version of the 6 day course, drop me a line.
-We are scheduling two back to back sessions in mid March – in Dubai / Abu Dhabi followed by a second run in Bangkok and Phuket.
-Dubai dates for the workshop have been finalized for 7th and 8th March.
-Bangkok will most likely be towards the mid or end of March.
+We are scheduling two back to back sessions in mid July – in Dubai / Abu Dhabi followed by a second run in Bangkok, Singapore and Phuket.
+Bangkok will most likely be towards early August.